Angiostrongyliasis: Brain imaging

 Brain lesions, with invasion of both gray and white matter, can be seen on a CT or MRI.
-However MRI findings tend to be inconclusive, and usually include nonspecific lesions and ventricular enlargement.
-Sometimes a hemorrhage, probably produced by migrating worms, is present and of diagnostic value.
+However, MRI findings may include nonspecific lesions and ventricular enlargement.
+Sometimes a brain bleed (hemorrhage), probably produced by migrating worms, is present and of diagnostic value.

 Serology

 In patients with elevated eosinophils, serology can be used to confirm a diagnosis of angiostrongyliasis rather than infection with another parasite.
-There are a number of immunoassays that can aid in diagnosis, however serologic testing is available in few labs in the endemic area, and is frequently too non-specific.
-Some cross reactivity has been reported between A. cantonensis and trichinosis, making diagnosis less specific.
+Several immunoassays that can aid in the diagnosis, however, serologic testing is available in few labs in the endemic area, and is frequently too non-specific.
+Some cross-reactivity has been reported between A. cantonensis and trichinosis, making diagnosis less specific.

-The most definitive diagnosis always arises from the identification of larvae found in the CSF or eye, however due to this rarity a clinical diagnosis based on the above tests is most likely.
+The most definitive diagnosis always arises from identifying larvae found in the CSF or eye, however, due to this rarity a clinical diagnosis based on the above tests is most likely.

 Prevention

 There are public health strategies that can limit the transmission of A. cantonensis by limiting contact with infected vectors.
 Vector control may be possible, but has not been very successful in the past.
 Education to prevent the introduction of rats or snail vectors outside endemic areas is important to limit the spread of the disease.
 There are no vaccines in development for angiostrongyliasis.